matoilic/generator-angular-lazy/readme.md

 [ocLazyLoad's FAQ](https://oclazyload.readme.io/docs/faq) mentions some Angular modules which cannot be lazy loaded.
 If we want to use one of those, e.g. `angular-animate`, we need to import them in the application component and make them a dependency of it.
 And then do the same in the component where they are effectively required.

 ### Protractor and Safari
 The Safari Selenium Driver cannot be installed automatically.
-You need to [install it manually](https://code.google.com/p/selenium/wiki/SafariDriver) before you can run any Protractor tests against it.
+We need to [install it manually](https://code.google.com/p/selenium/wiki/SafariDriver) before we can run any Protractor tests against it.
 Safari 9.0.1 has a bug where it's only possible to install the plugin in safe mode.
 Hold the shift key while booting to start in safe mode.

 ## TODO
 - [ ] Add ESLint